HULKs/hulk/docs/robotics/perception/vision.md

 ## Robot Detection

-Warning: This module is still work in progress.
+Warning: This node is still work in progress.

 For detecting robots, a clustering algorithm runs through each vertical scanline of the filtered image segments, ignoring segments that have been previously used by the ball detection or line detection.
 The last (bottom most) cluster in each scanline is then projected to the ground and clustered first using the score-weighted distance and then again using cones.